FreedomBen/breakout71/Readme.md

 ## To do

 - avoid showing a +1 and -1 at the same time when a combo increase is reset
+- display runs history
+- display closest unlock with current perks in score and gameover screens
+- progress of unlock

 ## Done

+- in the runs history, only save perks that were chosen by the user
 - migration to save past content to localStorage.recovery_data right before starting a new version
 - mention unlock conditions in help
 - show unlock condition in unlocks menu for perks as tooltip